microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/build_test_ship/shipping.rst

 #. **Sign off and roll out** - Once Microsoft has signed off on your integration, you can begin to roll out to your
    users.
-Depending on your traffic estimates, Microsoft may request that you roll out over a period of several days to ensure you do not overload Office Online.
+Depending on your traffic estimates, Microsoft may request that you roll out over a period of several days to ensure you do not overload Office Online or your WOPI servers.

 You will need to provide some things to Microsoft as part of the 'go live' process.
 These are covered in detail in the sections below.